Amaydoshi04/CurrencyConv/README.md

 d.
 Click the "Create API Key" button.
 e.
 Once created, you'll be shown your API Key and Secret.
 Make sure to save these credentials in a secure location, as you won't be able to access the secret again.
 Using Twilio in Your Application: With your API key and secret in hand, you can start using Twilio in your application.

+You may use the .pyw file to run the application continuously.
+If any error occurs, you may use the .py file.